Abdurrahman78/Campaign-Performance-Analysis/README.md

 ## Overview

-Media Fusion is a data-driven initiative aimed at empowering brands through strategic insights.
 This project focuses on analyzing a telecommunications company's advertising data to optimize strategies and achieve cost-effectiveness, improved conversion rates, and enhanced viewability.

----

-## Objectives

-The main goals of the project were:
-- **Decrease Cost-Per-Acquisition (CPA)**:
-  - Audiences: $250
-  - Desktop conversions: $350
-  - Smartphone conversions: $400
-- **Increase Click-Through Rate (CTR)**: 0.015%
-- **Increase Viewability**: 60%

 ---

 ## Key Findings